amccartney/nicar19-hello-javascript/README.md

 ```
 Save your file and hit refresh on your browser window.
 Check your console, and you should see the four names printed out on separate lines.

 There are probably 10 different ways to write a `for` loop in JavaScript but this is my favorite because it's very explicit about what it's doing.
 It is also the best way to iterate through lists.
+What it literally means is for each object in our object list, perform this function or code block.

 Later, we will look at how to iterate through attributes of an object.

 ## *If* statements